Let me not know, since happy some have died

-The sweet expensive fragrance came from Rosalie, tingled in her nose and Lara also felt a fresh of tears dampened her clothes, she knew Rosalie was crying but Lara couldn’t cry anymore.
+The sweet expensive fragrance came from Rosalie, tingled in her nose and Lara also felt a fresh of tears dampened her clothes, she knew Rosalie was crying but Lara could not cry anymore.
 “Thanks.”
-That was all she could say after she drew herself from Rosalie’s hug.
+That was all she could say after she drew herself from Rosalie’s embrace.

 “That’s all right.”
 Rosalie said and gave her turn to her tall and muscular handsome boyfriend who was standing mutely next to her.